jonathanfox5/gogadget/docs/pages/developer/building.md

 uv run typer gogadget.main utils docs --name gogadget --output docs/pages/reference/command_reference.md
 ```

-!!! note "Manual aesthetic changes"
+!!! note "Manual changes"

-    From the newly generated [the command reference page](../reference/command_reference.md), I delete the first bit of help text that is shown in the command line version when typing `gogadget`.
+    1. From the newly generated [the command reference page](../reference/command_reference.md), I delete the first bit of help text that is shown in the command line version when typing `gogadget`.
 This is for aesthetic purposes only!
+    2. As per [GNU guidance](https://www.gnu.org/licenses/gpl-howto.html), copyright / license info is then added to top of file.

 ## Running from source